CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Logging: Logging also plays an important role for clients, for example when diagnosing and resolving malfunctions or when detecting and resolving attacks.
 In the planning phase it should be decided which information should be logged at least and how long the log data should be stored.
 In addition, it must be specified whether the log data should be stored locally on the IT systems or on a central log server in the network.
 More detailed information can be found in the module OPS.1.1.6 Logging
 * It makes sense to specify in the planning phase how and at what times log data should be evaluated.
 * High availability: If special requirements are placed on the availability of the clients, then it should be considered in the planning phase how these requirements can be met.
 All decisions made in the planning phase must be documented in such a way that they can be reconstructed at a later date.
-It should be noted that usually other persons besides the author must evaluate this information.
+It should be noted that usually other people next to the author need to evaluate this information.
 Therefore, attention must be paid to appropriate structuring and comprehensibility.

 #### SYS.2.1.M11 Acquisition of clients